 - a.
 Each student of the final semester will have to go for a Research based Dissertation work either in the industry or in the Department under the guidance of one or two faculty members. - b.
-Dissertation shall be based on latest research topics. - c.
+Dissertation shall be based on latest research topics.
+In case of Specialization in Data Sciences, the broad area of research shall be from the domain of Data Sciences. - c.
 Students are required to get approval of their title of Dissertation by Dissertation Assessment & Evaluation committee constituted by HOD.
 Supervisor of respective students must be member of the above committee.
-Students are required to give at least three presentations for progress monitoring & assessment purpose to their respective supervisors.
+Students are required to give atleast three presentations for progress monitoring & assessment purpose to their respective supervisors.
 Viva-voce will be held only after the submission of completion report duly signed by the supervisor of the respective student.
 A plagiarism report duly signed by the students are mandatory to submit in compliance with UGC (Promotion of Academic Integrity and Prevention of Plagiarism in Higher Educational Institutions) Regulations, 2017 (or any such regulations notified time to time) by competent authority. - d.
-Students are required to publish at least one article related to their work of Dissertation in UGC approved International Refereed Journal/International Conference.
-Before submitting the paper Student MUST take the consent of their respective supervisor. - e.
+Students are required to publish atleast one article related to their work of Dissertation in UGC approved International Refereed Journal/International Conference.
+Before submitting the paper Student MUST take the consent of their respective supervisor.

+- e.
 A supervisor will be allocated to every student for dissertation work as decided by the Dissertation Committee of the Department. - f.
 All the students, who are pursuing the Dissertation work, shall be continuously in touch with the internal supervisor. - g.
 There shall be two presentations by the students for evaluation of the progress and the internal supervisors will conduct it.
 However, an internal supervisor may ask the student to submit a confidential progress-report from the external supervisor (if any). - h.
-All the candidates shall submit Three (03) hard copies of the project reports that are duly approved and signed by internal as well as external (if applicable) supervisors.
+All the candidates shall submit Three (03) hard copies of the project reports that are duly approved and signed by internal as well as external (if applicable) supervisors. - i.

-- i.
 An external examiner, appointed for the purpose, shall evaluate the project report. - j.
 The Head of the Department shall fix a date and time for viva-voce examinations, on receipt of the evaluation-report of the project reports from the external examiner. - k.
 Head of the Department shall forward the compiled total marks (awarded in internal assessment, project Report and Viva-voce Examination), in the project-semester of each of the candidate, to the Controller of Examination.